-Beerbohm – at the theater
+Beerbohm – Cat working at the Theater

 Beerbohm served 20 years as a mouser at the Globe Theater in London.
 The Globe Theater is now called the Gielgud Theater.
 Beerbohm was a large Tabby cat.
 Every once in a while Beerbohm would wonder on stage during a performance and steal the show.